-Stickler syndrome type III (STL3) has been described as the non-ocular form of Stickler syndrome, affecting the joints and hearing without involving the eyes and caused by mutations of the COL11A2 gene on chromosome 6p21.3.
+Stickler syndrome type III (STL3) has been described as the non-ocular form of Stickler syndrome, affecting the joints and hearing without involving the eyes.
+Stickler syndrome type III is caused by mutations of the COL11A2 gene on chromosome 6p21.3.
 The inheritance pattern is autosomal dominant.
 This form is now considered the same disorder as heterozygous oto-spondylo-megaepiphyseal dysplasia (OSMED).
 For more information on heterozygous OSMED see the NORD report on this disorder.

-A mutation in a fourth gene, COL9A1, located on chromosome 6q13, has been identified in one reported kindred with Stickler syndrome type IV or STL4.The inheritance pattern is autosomal recessive.
+A mutation in a fourth gene, COL9A1, located on chromosome 6q13, has been identified in three reported intermarried families in Turkey and Morocco with Stickler syndrome type IV or STL4.The inheritance pattern is autosomal recessive.

 Stickler syndrome has also been subdivided based on the vitreous phenotype resulting from mutations in the various loci.
-However, it has been reported that it is difficult for most ophthalmologists to classify the type of vitreous anomalies in the patients with Stickler syndrome referred to them.
+However, it has been reported that it is difficult for most ophthalmologists to classify the type of vitreous anomalies in the patients with Stickler syndrome.

 Affected individuals may also develop degeneration of the thick, jelly-like fluid (vitreous) that fills the center of the eyes and the thin layer of nerve cells (retina) that lines the back of the eye (vitreoretinal degeneration).
 The retina senses light and converts it into nerve signals, which are then relayed to brain through the optic nerve.
 Vitreoretinal degeneration may cause tiny specks (floaters) that seem to float around obstructing a person’s field of vision.
 Vitreoretinal degeneration also places individuals with Stickler syndrome at risk for retinal detachment, which can affect one or both eyes.